How We Review:

 If you are a vendor who has a product that has some issues, then come and

-talk to CFRO about a review, we would love to hear from you - we don't bite.
+talk to CFRO about a review, I would love to hear from you - I don't bite.

 Do you Have Bugs ? - Bury Your Head in the Sand!